Swinside: Folklore

 Local folklore holds that at night, the Devil would pull down the stones of a church that was being constructed in the daytime, in the process creating the stone circle; it is for this reason that the site has also been called Sunkenkirk.

 In the 1930s, it was recorded that there was a local belief that it was impossible to count all of the stones.

 Antiquarian and archaeological investigation

-In 1901 the Cumberland & Westmorland Antiquarian & Archaeological Society sponsored the first archaeological excavation at Swinside.
-Under the direction of C. W. Dymond FSA and W. G. Collingwood, the dig lasted from midday on Tuesday 26 March 1901 through to the evening of the following day.
+In 1901, the Cumberland & Westmorland Antiquarian & Archaeological Society sponsored the first archaeological excavation at Swinside.
+Under the direction of Charles Dymond FSA and William Collingwood, the dig lasted from midday on Tuesday 26 March 1901 through to the evening of the following day.
 Two crosstrenches were dug, each 18 inches (45 cm) wide, covering just over one-thirteenth of the interior of the site.
 The excavators reported finding a lump of charcoal and a piece of decayed bone as well as some modern coins in the turf layer.